pm98zz-c/focus.sh/README.md

 # focus.sh

-Tiny script to use in a X11 environment (or Wayland for most applications).
+Tiny script to use in a X11 environment (both Xorg and Wayland, for most applications).

 It does focus/unfocus an application's window if it exists, launch the program if not.